Superannuation on your terms.

 - Your investment returns could be lower due to inexperience.

 If you have at least $300,000 of accumulated super, you're good with 'paperwork' and you don't mind spending at least a few days per month managing your fund and finances (both now and as you age), an SMSF may be right for you.
-But if you're thinking about going down the SMSF path, you should seek a professional opinion.
+But if you're thinking about going down the SMSF path, you should seek a professional opinion first.

 A collaborative approach.